Winnipeg Maroons (ice hockey): History

 The Winnipeg Maroons existed as a senior hockey team of and on from at least 1925 to 1964.
 Senior hockey leagues did not consistently exist in Manitoba during those years, so the club would have competed in exhibition games during the years it was not part of an official league.
 This would have also prepared them for late season Allan Cup competition, where the winner of the Western Canada playdowns would face the representative from Eastern Canada for the Allan Cup senior ice hockey national championship.

 The Winnipeg Maroons played in 1925–26 in the Central Hockey League; this league reorganized as the American Hockey Association, where the Maroons competed during the 1926–27 and 1927–28 seasons.
-The Winnipeg Maroon participated in the single 1954–55 season of the Manitoba Senior Hockey League.
+Afterwards, the franchise became the St. Louis Flyers.
+A later senior team of the same name participated in the single 1954–55 season of the Manitoba Senior Hockey League.

 The Winnipeg Maroons played a goodwill exhibition tour of Czechoslovakia from December 1960 to January 1961, accompanied by Canadian Amateur Hockey Association representative W. A. Hewitt.

 The Winnipeg Maroons squad participated in the Saskatchewan Senior Hockey League from 1962–63 through 1964–65.

 Allan Cup

 The Maroons lost to the Regina Capitals in the Western Canada quarterfinals for the 1953 Allan Cup.

 In the Western playdowns for the 1954 Allan Cup, the Maroons defeated the Fort William Beavers in the quarterfinals, the Moose Jaw Millers in the semifinals, then fell to the Penticton Vees in the Western final.
 The Vees would go on to win that year's cup, defeating Eastern Canada's Sudbury Wolves.

 In the Western playdowns for the 1955 Allan Cup, the Maroons lost to the Fort William Beavers in the semifinals.

 In the Western playdowns for the 1956 Allan Cup, the Maroons defeated the Fort William Beavers in the semifinals, then fell to the Vernon Canadians in the Western final.
 The Canadians would go on to win that year's cup, defeating Eastern Canada's Chatham Maroons.

-In the Western playdowns for the 1958 Allan Cup, the Maroons defeated the Fort William Beavers in the quarter finals, the Red Deer Rustlers in the semifinals, then fell to the Kelowna Packers in the Western final.
+In the Western playdowns for the 1958 Allan Cup, the Maroons defeated the Fort William Beavers in the quarter-finals, the Red Deer Rustlers in the semifinals, then fell to the Kelowna Packers in the Western final.
 The Packers would lose to Eastern Canada's Belleville McFarlands at that year's national finals.

 In the Western playdowns for the 1959 Allan Cup, the Maroons lost to the Port Arthur Bearcats in the quarterfinals.

 The Maroons advanced to the Allan Cup national finals for the first time in 1961, where they lost to the Eastern Canada champion Galt Terriers at the 1961 Allan Cup.
 To become the Western Canada champion that year, the Maroons defeated the Port Arthur Bearcats, Moose Jaw Pla-Mors and Nelson Maple Leafs in the Western playdowns.